4 Genius Ways to Master Your Hunger Cues and how to recognize yours

 – Walk right past the samples at the grocery, and picture how many hands have been in there!

-Hunger is tricky!
 Understanding how hungry you are and why you’re eating is a process that won’t be understood in one day or even a week.
-But, the more you ask yourself these questions and bring awareness to the situations around your eating habits, the easier it will be to stay in that 4-6 range on the hunger scale.
+But, asking yourself these questions that bring awareness around your eating habits, the easier it will be.